- Home

 Tagine is the national dish of Morocco, and its earthy, fragrant flavours offer a wholesome pick-me-up on a dreary day.

-Named after the conical pot it’s cooked in, tagine is a hearty stew that’s made with vegetables, spices.
-Meats like lamb or chicken are often added too.
+Named after the conical pot it’s cooked in, tagine is a hearty stew that’s made with vegetables, spices, and meats like lamb or chicken.
 However, this particular tagine is vegetarian and contains seven different veggies that are packed with nutrients.

-Try this seven-veg tagine recipe by Jamie Oliver.
+Try this seven-veg tagine recipe from Jamie Oliver.

 12. Chicken, red pepper, and olive cacciatore

-Cacciatore is a rustic Italian dish, and cooking a batch to freeze for later is a good way to make sure you’re getting enough immune-boosting veg in your diet this winter.
+Cacciatore is a rustic Italian dish, and cooking a batch to freeze for later is a good way to make sure you’re getting enough immune-boosting veg in your diet.

-Ripe vine tomatoes, peppers, onions, and garlic are cooked with red wine, and fresh herbs like rosemary are added for further flavour.
-Stir the olives through, add the chicken, and cook until the meat falls off the bone (alternatively, you can make a veggie version by adding white beans or meat alternatives instead of chicken).
+Ripe vine tomatoes, peppers, onions, and garlic are cooked with red wine, and fresh herbs like rosemary are added for even more flavour.
+Stir the olives through, add the chicken, and cook until the meat falls off the bone.
+Alternatively, you can make a veggie version by adding white beans or meat alternatives instead of chicken.
 Serve with pasta, rice, quinoa, or polenta for a comforting and quick midweek dinner.

-Try this chicken, red pepper, and olive cacciatore recipe from Olive Magazine.
+Try this chicken, red pepper, and olive cacciatore recipe from Olive.

 13. Minestrone soup